In this chapter

 - Births - Data and Reports

 Each year, the Massachusetts Department of Public Health releases a full report on birth statistics, including data at the city and town levels.
-Online reports go back to 1998 The data come from the Registry of Vital Records and Statistics and is analyzed by the Bureau of Health Information Research Statistics and Evaluation .
+Online reports go back to 1998 The data come from the Registry of Vital Records and Statistics and is analyzed by the Office of Data Management and Outcomes Assessment .